stefam/az-stapp-fd/README.md

 # Azure Static Web App + Azure Classic Frontdoor + Azure CLI.
-This tutorial is meant to help you to create an Azure based application behind a gobally availabel load balancer solution.
+This tutorial is meant to help you to create an Azure based application behind a gobally available load balancer solution.
 This tutorial assumes that you have Azure, Git and Github basic knowledge.

 ## Steps